The Gap, Queensland: Attractions

 The district was later subdivided into blocks of land for housing estates.
 The recreational activities of inhabitants of the suburb are well catered for, with many facilities including many sporting clubs (Soccer, Tennis, Athletics, Swimming and Golf etc.).
 The Gap also contains over 45 lush green parks, many of which include sporting/recreation areas, playgrounds, pathways, barbeques (wood & electric), toilets and dog off-leash areas.
-Some of these parks are home to scout clubs, community gardens and other clubhouses.
+Some of these parks are home to scout clubs, community gardens (the Yoorala Street Community Garden) and other clubhouses.

 Adjacent to The Gap is Enoggera Reservoir and Walkabout Creek Discovery Centre.
 The Reservoir is open for some water-based recreation, while it is not currently being used as a drinking water source, including fishing, canoeing/kayaking and stand-up paddling.
 Facilities include a paddle craft launch point and designated swimming area.
 Fishing is permitted from the shoreline or from paddle craft.
 Bushwalking and mountain biking are accessible from the site, with links in to the D’Aguilar Park trail network.

 The Gap is also where the main entrance to Walkabout Creek, in what was previously known as Brisbane Forest Park, (now officially the southern part of D'Aguilar National Park), is located.
 A major bushland area in Brisbane's west, there is an information and wildlife education centre, with many Australian wildlife species, including marsupials, birds, fish and reptiles.
 For a number of years, now, there has been a resident platypus named Burrun at Walkabout Creek and, more recently, a second platypus named Willum (Burrun's half-brother).
 Bred at Healesville Sanctuary in Victoria, they are the sons of Barak, the platypus at Lone Pine Koala Sanctuary.

-Ashgrove Golf Club is located in the Brisbane suburb of The Gap, at 863 Waterworks Road.
-Ashgrove Golf Club was formed in April 1939 as a nine-hole format.
+Ashgrove Golf Club is located at 863 Waterworks Road, this club was formed in April 1939 as a nine-hole format.
 Over time the club expanded to eighteen holes utilising freehold and leased land.
 The land was originally a dairy farm and market garden.
 Mark Winston was the original owner who leased the land to the club until the club bought the land in 1950 for £12,000.
-The club celebrated the 75th anniversary of the formation of the club with a week-long celebration of golf and social events in April 2014.
+The club celebrated the 75th anniversary of the formation of the club in April 2014.

 Facilities

-The suburb has a small shopping village (which extends from Walton Bridge Reserve to The Gap State High School and Payne Road State School).
+The suburb has a small shopping village called The Gap Village (which extends from Walton Bridge Reserve to The Gap State High School and Payne Road State School).

 There is a local Police Station in the suburb, at 965 Waterworks Rd.

 A Queensland Fire & Rescue Station (515 Waterworks Rd, Ashgrove) and a Queensland Ambulance Service station (84 Baileys Rd, Ashgrove), are in close proximity to The Gap.